OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time-Command-Line.md

 We'll use SSH to connect to the Omega's command line.

->To learn how to connect to the Omega's terminal you can read our [guide to connecting to the Omega with SSH](#connecting-to-the-omega-terminal-ssh).
+To learn how to connect to the Omega's terminal you can read our [guide to connecting to the Omega with SSH](#connecting-to-the-omega-terminal-ssh).

+> It's also possible to access the Omega's command line via serial.
+Learn more by reading [this guide](#connecting-to-the-omega-terminal-serial).
+Note that you may need to install some drivers for your computer to detect USB-to-Serial devices.

 #### Provision the Omega's WiFi